ypriverol/github-paper/document/manuscript.md

 between users, as opposed to centralized alternatives.

-The web interface offered by GitHub provides friendly tools to perform many basic operations and a gentle introduction to a more rich albeit complex set of functionalities.
-There exists also various graphical user-interface driven clients to manage git and GitHub repositories (https://www.git-scm.com/downloads/guis).
+The web interface offered by GitHub provides friendly tools to perform many basic operations and a gentle introduction to a rich albeit complex set of functionalities.
+Various graphical user-interface driven clients for managing git and GitHub repositories are also available (https://www.git-scm.com/downloads/guis).
 Many editors and development environments such as, for example, the popular Rstudio editor (https://www.rstudio.com/) for the R programming language \cite{R}, directly integrate with code versioning using git and GitHub.
 In